Office: Hagey Hall 3103

 Tax Aggressiveness."
 The Accounting Review, forthcoming, 2016.

 - Klassen, Kenneth, Stacie Laplante, and Carla Carnaghan, "A model of multinational income shifting and an application to tax planning with e-commerce."
-Journal of the American Taxation Association, forthcoming, v 36(2), 2014, p.
+Journal of the American Taxation Association, v 36(2), 2014, p.
 27-53.

 - Berger, Leslie, Kenneth Klassen, Theresa Libby, and Alan Webb, "Complacency and giving up across repeated tournaments: Evidence from the field."
 Journal of Management Accounting Research, v 25, 2013, p.
 143-168.

 - Klassen, Kenneth and Stacie Laplante, "Are U.S. multinational corporations becoming more aggressive income shifters?"
 Journal of Accounting Research, v 50(5), 2012, p.
 1245-1285.

 - Klassen, Kenneth and Stacie Laplante, "The effect of foreign reinvestment and financial reporting incentives on cross-jurisdictional income shifting," Contemporary Accounting Research, v.
 29(3), 2012:, p.
 928-955.